demisto/content/Packs/Core/Integrations/CoreIOCs/README.md

 ### core-iocs-disable
 ***
-Disables IOCs in the XDR server.
+Disables IOCs in the Cortex server.

 #### Base Command